Contact Us

 Building regulations in Australia are shifting with adoption of the NCC 2025 progressively across Australia.

-If you’re working in the cooler parts of the country, there are some critical changes you need to know about regarding condensation management and moisture control.
+If you’re working in south eastern parts of the country, there are some critical changes you need to know about condensation management and moisture control.

-Whether you’re a builder, architect, or developer, staying compliant means understanding how the National Construction Code (NCC) is tightening the screws on moisture control.
+Whether you’re a builder, architect, or developer, staying compliant means understanding how the National Construction Code (NCC) is making significant improvements towards on moisture control.
 Here is a breakdown of the latest updates and what they mean for your next project—especially if you’re using Weathertex.

 For the first time, wall cavities are no longer just best practice, they are a legal requirement in cooler Australian climates.
 Under HP Clause 10.8.1 (External Wall Construction), drained and ventilated cavities are now mandatory across three climate zones.